rahmatullah99/TextTranslation/README.md

 App to translate text in more than 50 languages.
 Users can choose from which language to translate and to which language.

-Technologies used - Android Studio, Coroutines, Google ML Kit
+Technologies used - Android Studio, Coroutines, Google Translate API and Google ML Kit

 **Screesnhots**